gpajot/local-tuya/README.md

 - the device

 ### Protocol
-The protocol is responsible of handling communication details with the Tuya device.
+The protocol is responsible for handling communication details with the Tuya device.
 Its interface consists of an asynchronous method to update the device and accepts a callback to subscribe to state changes.

 See [protocol module](./local_tuya/protocol).